joelprat/TeacherBot/README.md

 # What is this?

-This project consists of the design and construction of a robot capable of helping you improve your Catalan skills.
+This project consists of the design and construction of a robot capable of helping you to improve your knowledge of Catalan.
 It is able to understand and highlight syntax errors.

-It utilizes a variety of electronic components, including an Arduino board, stepper motors, motor controllers, a Bluetooth module, and a servo motor.
-Additionally, it utilizes the microphone and speaker of a mobile device to generate a human-robot interaction for a more dynamic experience.
+It uses different electronic components, such as an Arduino board, stepper motors, motor controllers, a Bluetooth module and a servo motor.
+In addition, it uses the microphone and speaker of a mobile device to generate a human-robot interaction that provides a more dynamic experience.
 The physical implementation of the robot includes a metal structure and a robotic arm.

-This Catalan teaching robot is a great tool for anyone who wants to improve their Catalan skills, whether they are learning the language for academic or professional purposes, or simply for fun.
-It is easy to use and very effective, which means you will be able to significantly improve your Catalan level in no time.
+This Catalan teaching robot is a great tool for anyone who wants to improve their Catalan language skills, whether to learn the language for academic or professional purposes, or just for fun.
+It is easy to use and very effective, which means that you will be able to significantly improve your level of Catalan in a very short time.

 # Physical Robot
 ![image](https://github.com/joelprat/TeacherBot/blob/main/Physical%20robot.jpeg)